riskframe/ai-rmm/framework/map-2.2.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Map 2.2
-## Map 2.2: Information about the AI system’s knowledge limits and how system output may be utilized and overseen by humans is documented.
-Documentation provides sufficient information to assist relevant AI actors when making decisions and taking subsequent actions.
+> Information about the AI system’s knowledge limits and how system output may be utilized and overseen by humans is documented.
+Documentation provides sufficient information to assist relevant AI actors when making decisions and taking subsequent actions. [@playbook]

 ### Map 2.2.1.
 Identify and Document AI System Knowledge Limits.